The society’s regular Events

 Every year the society organises one-day outings to historic towns and buildings, churches and archaeological sites in Buckinghamshire and immediate neighbouring counties.
 Some are by coach, others by using your own transport.

-CLICK HERE TO View our Summer Outings plans for 2021 as they develop.
+CLICK HERE TO View our Summer Outings plans as they develop.

 HS2 ARCHAEOLOGY CONFERENCES